LOOSE-LIPS/loose-lips-2.0/src/routes/blog/tyler-the-creator-at-brixton-academy-london-170919/index.md

   The first time I saw Tyler live, I was 15, and it was his second British show.
-  A free underage outdoor stage in Camden organised by Red Bull, who had evidently booked and set the timeslot for his crew Odd Future unaware of oncoming internet buzz; the street&rsquo;s population swelled from 70 stragglers watching a [...]Read More...
+  A free underage outdoor stage in Camden organised by Red Bull, who had evidently booked and set the timeslot for his crew Odd Future unaware of oncoming internet buzz; the street’s population swelled from 70 stragglers watching a [...]Read More...
 published: true
 tags: event-review
 featured: false